robertlinton/Canvas-Resizer-Tool/README.md

-# CliveTools
+# clivethings

-Welcome to CliveTools, a personal website for sharing useful tools with friends and fellow developers.
+Welcome to clivethings, a personal website for sharing useful tools with friends and fellow developers.
 This site currently features two main tools: Canvas Tool for image processing and Combine Docs for merging text files.

 ## Table of Contents